Current students must register through the Recorder’s Office, which also oversees student files and posts grades.

 Indiana Law students can build their own plan of study by taking classes from a number of different areas, or they can choose an area of focus.

 Description Need: In this course, students start with the #nuts and bolts# of contract drafting and proceed through the process of incorporating deal terms into contract provisions.
 Students will study both stylistic and legal conventions and their relationship to one another in a range of contract types.
-Through the lectures, in-class exercises, and drafting homework assignments, students will learn how to draft clear contract provisions that minimize ambiguity.
+Through the lectures, in-class exercises, and drafting homework assignments, students will learn how to identify risks and draft clear contract provisions that minimize ambiguity and control those risks.
 The course is designed for students who are interested in corporate or commercial law, but it is useful to any student who will be drafting and negotiating contracts in his or her legal career.
-Becker: This course takes a structured approach to drafting contracts, beginning with the basic building blocks of commercial agreements and finishing with an asset purchase agreement to purchase a real-life business.
-Along the way, students will learn various stylistic conventions used by business lawyers, how to translate the terms of a business deal into a written agreement, and how to add value to a client#s business deal, and they will be exposed to several types of contracts, including purchase contracts, employment agreements, escrow agreements and license agreements.
-In-class exercises and drafting homework will give students practice drafting clear contract terms that describe their client#s business deal with minimal ambiguity.
+Note: 3Ls have priority for this class.
+Becker: This course takes a structured approach to drafting contracts, beginning with the basic building blocks of commercial agreements and finishing with an asset purchase agreement to purchase a small business.
+Along the way, students will learn various stylistic conventions used by business lawyers, how to translate the terms of a business deal into a written agreement, and how to add value to a client#s business deal.
+They will be exposed to several types of contracts, including purchase contracts, employment agreements, escrow agreements and license agreements.
+In-class exercises and drafting homework will give students practice drafting clear contract terms that describe a client#s business deal with minimal ambiguity.
+Students should make sure they can allocate time outside of class to complete the drafting and editing homework.
+Grading is based on two or three graded drafting projects and on class preparation and participation.
+The final graded exercise (in lieu of a final exam) will consist of a business purchase agreement to be edited at home using techniques learned during the semester.
 The course is designed for students who are interested in a business transactions practice, but it is useful for any student who plans to negotiate and draft contracts in his or her legal career.
-O'Bryan: The textbook for this course is #Drafting Contracts: How and Why Lawyers Do What They Do,# by Tina L. Stark.
-Class size will be limited to facilitate a clinical rather than lecture approach to teaching the fundamentals of reviewing, understanding, structuring, drafting, negotiating and revising contracts # skills valuable to all practicing attorneys.
-Regardless of the nature or complexity of the transaction (real estate, intellectual property, sale of a business, corporate merger, settlement of a lawsuit, or whatever), common elements and techniques are employed by lawyers to translate the clients# #basic business deal# into a workable, enforceable agreement.
-Students will learn from weekly textbook readings, each reinforced by a drafting or contract review/explanation or revision assignment.
-Class time will be allowed for general questions and answers (which also may be addressed via email), but will be devoted as much as possible to one-on-one time with students for review and feedback on assignments (while other students begin work on the next assignment).
-Students also should anticipate at least one drafting/feedback session outside class time, by appointment.
-Assignments will be graded throughout the semester, and there will be no final exam, as such.
+Note: 3Ls have priority for this class.

 |Spring 2013 - 2014||Transactional Drafting||Becker, A.|